Jesubalan19/DS_JAVA_MODULE-09/Ex19-Palindrome Check Using Deque.md

 ```
 /*
 Program to checks whether a given message is a palindrome by removing all non-alphanumeric characters.
-Developed by:DHARANYA N
+Developed by: JESUBALAN A
-RegisterNumber:  212223230044
+RegisterNumber:  212223240060
 */

 import java.util.*;